EMF in Schools, CHPS Takes a Stand

 For many years CHPS has been a leader in identifying sustainable and healthy building trends for school buildings.
 Long before LEED for Schools, there was the Collaboration for High Performance Schools Criterion and scorecard.
-This Rating System has been tested and proven effective, and just recently has taken a stand to reduce EMF in schools.
+This rating system has been tested and proven effective, and recently has taken a stand to reduce EMF in schools.

 We are routinely called in by parents, teachers, and administrators who are concerned about EMF in schools.
-This usually happens because someone realizes a new cell tower, or a new parent discovers a classroom is right by a power line or transformer, or someone has “a meter” and found some alarming levels they would like to have confirmed and/or mitigated.
-We’ve done EMF inspections for private schools and public schools, cozy kindergarten and cold university classrooms, and even a local school district administrative building (cell antennas on rooftop).
+This usually happens because someone realizes a classroom is right by a cell tower, power line or transformer, or someone has “a meter” and found alarming levels they would like to have confirmed and/or mitigated.
+We’ve done EMF inspections for private schools and public schools, kindergarten and university classrooms, even a local school district administrative building (cell antennas on rooftop).
 There is obviously concern among citizens and a growing body of scientific evidence linking EMF to health effects.

 EMF in Schools – CHPS verse LEED

-I was quite confident when we applied for an Innovation in Design (ID) point for a LEED Homes Platinum project that really followed low-EMF design and construction best practices.
+I was confident when we applied for an Innovation in Design (ID) point for a LEED Homes Platinum project following low-EMF design and construction best practices.
 This healthy home remodel project implemented far more than the average number of precautionary approaches and mitigation strategies to limit occupant exposure to EMF and RF.
-We wrote a strong EMF credit application with language in LEED-speak, but the IEQ TAG, a group more concerned with air quality and daylighting, denied the EMF credit application despite our appeal.
-To this day, the USGBC has not accepted any EMF reduction strategies into any of the LEED Rating Systems.
+We wrote a strong EMF credit application with language in LEED-speak, but the IEQ TAG, a group more concerned with air quality and day lighting, denied the EMF credit application despite our appeal.
+To this day, the USGBC has not accepted any EMF reduction strategies in any of the LEED rating systems.

-Fortunately, we have competing rating systems for Schools!
+Fortunately, we have competing rating systems for schools.
 With help from researchers and practitioners from around the world, including yours truly, the new CHPS Core Criterion include several opportunities for schools to garner points for reducing EMF exposure.
-While these credits are not the be-all-end-all, they most certainly represent an important step in the right direction.

 CHPS EMF Credits